bradman98270/frontEndWebDev1/22/notes.md

-Worked on project.
+Spent day working on project.
 Not much notes.